punto-/godot_modules/flurry/README.md

 Add the SDKs
 ------------
-Because we're not sure if we can distribute the Flurry library, it was removed fromt this repository, you need to download it and add it yourself.
+Because we're not sure if we can distribute the Flurry library, it was removed from this repository, you need to download it and add it yourself.

 - On Android: put the file "FlurryAgent.jar" file inside android/
 - On iOS: put the Flurry header file ("Flurry.h") and the library ("libFlurry.a") inside ios/